Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku Era r32.28
+- Fixed a bug with the route calculation that was sometimes generating incorrect routes leading into walls, etc.
+- Fixed another bug with the auction house categories for full scan results by item and removed overlooked debug outputs.
+- Added a new feature: Sku focus units
+	This is adding 8 extra focus units.
+Basically they are working like the usual focus slash command, but they are using unit names instead of specific units. <br>
+	This means, they won't always target a specific unit like the standard /focus command.
+They will target the next available mob with a specific name (!) or part of a name.<br>
+	Imagine that like you doing /tar with a name.
+It's exactly the same.
+If there is only one npc, mob or player with that name around, then it will target that one.
+If there are multiple units with the name (or part of then name), then it will target a random unit of those.<br>
+	There are 8 new Sku key binds to set focus 1 to 8 to your current target. ("Set focus x to the name of your current target")<br>
+	There are 8 new Sku key binds to target focus 1 to 8. ("Target focus x")<br>
+	There is a new slash command to set focus 1 to 8 to your current target: /focusX (/focus1, /focus2, and so on.
+Attention for screenreader users: /focus1 is one command.
+There's space before the number.) <br>
+	And there is a slash command to target focus 1 to 8: /click focusX (/click focus1, /click focus2, and so on.
+Again, focus1 without a space before the number!
+So, /click space focus1.)<br>
+	The /focusX command provides some enhanced options.
+Using it without any additions will set the focus x to your targets name.<br>
+	Using it with any addition will set the focusx to that name.
+Example: /focus1 william.
+This will target every unit with a name starting with "William".<br>
+	And you can use it with fixed game unit ids.
+Like party1, party2, pet, player, raid1 to raidx, boss1 to bossx, and so on.
+With a unit id added it will use the name of that unit (if the unit exists).
+Example: /focus1 party1 will target the name of party member one.
+- Fixed a bug that was breaking the sort feature for the bank.
+- Updated/fixed a view routes in Strangle, Westfall and Dun Morogh
+- Added a Share Quest sub menu option to quest menu entries
+- Added the End key to jump to the last audio menu entry

+## Changes in Sku r35.18
+- Fixed a bug with the route calculation that was sometimes generating incorrect routes leading into walls, etc.
+- Added a new feature: Sku focus units
+	This is adding 8 extra focus units.
+Basically they are working like the usual focus slash command, but they are using unit names instead of specific units. <br>
+	This means, they won't always target a specific unit like the standard /focus command.
+They will target the next available mob with a specific name (!) or part of a name.<br>
+	Imagine that like you doing /tar with a name.
+It's exactly the same.
+If there is only one npc, mob or player with that name around, then it will target that one.
+If there are multiple units with the name (or part of then name), then it will target a random unit of those.<br>
+	There are 8 new Sku key binds to set focus 1 to 8 to your current target. ("Set focus x to the name of your current target")<br>
+	There are 8 new Sku key binds to target focus 1 to 8. ("Target focus x")<br>
+	There is a new slash command to set focus 1 to 8 to your current target: /focusX (/focus1, /focus2, and so on.
+Attention for screenreader users: /focus1 is one command.
+There's space before the number.) <br>
+	And there is a slash command to target focus 1 to 8: /click focusX (/click focus1, /click focus2, and so on.
+Again, focus1 without a space before the number!
+So, /click space focus1.)<br>
+	The /focusX command provides some enhanced options.
+Using it without any additions will set the focus x to your targets name.<br>
+	Using it with any addition will set the focusx to that name.
+Example: /focus1 william.
+This will target every unit with a name starting with "William".<br>
+	And you can use it with fixed game unit ids.
+Like party1, party2, pet, player, raid1 to raidx, boss1 to bossx, and so on.
+With a unit id added it will use the name of that unit (if the unit exists).
+Example: /focus1 party1 will target the name of party member one.

 ## Changes in Sku Era r32.27
 - Added bag sorting options to bag menus (below the last slot of each bag, same as in Wrath)
 - Moved the Pre-Quests entry in quest log down.